Four Things that Successful People Do in the Morning

 At one end of the scale, there are people like Margaret Thatcher, who woke up everyday at 5 am or Bob Iger, CEO of Disney, who wakes up at 4:30 am.
 However, despite what you may think, starting the day that early doesn’t mean beginning to work early, but rather simply waking up your senses.

 In order to understand it better, take a look at the four things that this columnist highlights in people that she is an assistant for and that she believes, at least in part, are responsible for their success:

 They somehow make this well-being feeling from when you finish exercising be the starting point of the day.
 This exercise doesn’t have to be very intense.
 20 minutes of biking or walking at a fast pace and stretching, for example, is enough.

-2. Plan the Day and Visualize
+2. Plan the day and visualize

-The majority of them already know what they’re going to do but they dedicate a few minutes to make schedules and visualize their activities so that they can anticipate the stressful moments and be able to think about how to deal with them outside of the moment.
+The majority of them already know what they’re going to do.
+However, they still dedicate a few minutes to make schedules and visualize their activities.
+This is so they can anticipate the stressful moments and be able to think about how to deal with them outside of the moment.

-4. Start with the Task You Don’t Want to Do the Most
+4. Start with the task you don’t want to do the most

-The first thing they try to put on their agenda are the ones they don’t want to do the most or that are the hardest.
-You have the most energy at the beginning of the day and as a result, the best time is to make the call you don’t want to, do the boring report, or organize your workspace.
+The first things in their agenda are the hardest or the ones they don’t want to do.
+You have the most energy at the beginning of the day; therefore, it’s the best time to make the call you don’t want to, do the boring report, or organize your workspace.

 Just like with any routine, waking up early and taking advantage of the first hours of the day is hard.
 Sleep is necessary and your body will feel well rested.

-Articles originally published in La Mente es Maravillosa
+Articles originally published in La Mente es Maravillosa.